Centerpiece Design for Multiple Seasons

 November 10, 2025 Meeting

-A workshop was held at the meeting to give instructions on making a design for multiple seasons.
 Because of the time of year, designs were focused on Thanksgiving and Christmas.
-Members were encouraged to bring evergreens from their yard.
-Examples are: holly, gold mop cypress, rhododendron, yew, arborvitae, euonymus, boxwood, and pachysandra.
-Dried hydrangea flowers, natural or sprayed a different color, can be used.
+Members were encouraged to bring evergreens from their yard to use in their design.
+Examples on the table above are: holly, gold mop cypress, rhododendron, yew, arborvitae, euonymus, boxwood, and pachysandra.
+Dried hydrangea flowers, natural or sprayed a different color, could also be used.

-Evergreens like the ones listed above, 10-15 inches in length
+Any other evergreens not listed above, about 10-15 inches in length

 Container -medium size, about 5” x 7” x 2” or less deep, such as a soup bowl, large tuna can, etc.